ezekielaquino/Pointer3000/README.md

 [🍒 VISIT THE PROJECT (MINI DEMO) WEBSITE](http://ezekielaquino.com/Pointer3000)

 # Why?
 I experiment a lot with interactive graphics and interaction in general, and have found that I often have to calculate `this` and `that`, particularly the distance and angle from (a) specific point(s).
 I decided to make this little utility so I can just plop it in and start trying things out.
-This is meant to be used in compositions with just regular DOM elements– the constraint of what can be done with just a 'regular' page is a great source of possibility.
+This is meant to be used in compositions with just regular DOM elements– the constraint of what can be done with just a 'regular' page I find to be a very welcome creative challenge.

 While the output is very 'basic', I found that what can be done with them when used to manipulate `things` are endless.
 I hope you find this stirring your creativity and imagination.
 Lots of possibilities!